emredagli/physics-constants-explorer/README.md

 { 5.6703744191844... e-8 (exact) } [ kg/K⁴/s³ ] = 2⋅π⁵⋅k⁴ / (3⋅5⋅c²⋅ℎ³)
 ```

-Would it be possible and useful?
+Would it be possible and "useful"?

-Yes it is possible.
-To be honest, I am not definitely sure about its usefulness!
+Yes, it is possible.

-But I would like to start this study with the excitement of opportunity of being the first person to see the possible formulation of some famous physical constants.
+The program explained here outputs the all calculation steps in detail.
+So, exploring the dimensionally matched candidates may also support the experts on their researches.

-And I know that this methodology can be expanded to a wider scope with distributed calculation methods if this approach can be successful and be considered as useful.
+And the methodology can be expanded to a wider scope with distributed calculation methodologies.

 ## 2 Methodology